-Sicilian bread is easy to make but because it is a yeast bread, it will take a little time.
+Sicilian bread is easy to make, but it does take a little time because it’s a yeast rising bread.

-Don’t worry though, with this detailed tutorial, you will be a pro and will have a new recipe to include in your recipe box.
+However, there is no need to worry as I give exquisite details.
+In the end, you will be a pro and will have a new recipe to include in your recipe box.

 Recipe By- Heather Earles

 Cooking Time: 40 plus minutes depending on stove type

 - Active Dry Yeast, 1 Tablespoon, or 1 packet.

 - Warm water, 2 1/2 cups.

 - Salt, 1 Tablespoon (I use a little less)